 - 3.5.1 In accordance with Articles 28.7.6 and 28.10 of the Collective Agreement, all provisions regarding promotion shall apply to the process of transfer between streams with the question being whether the academic staff member seeking the transfer meets criteria for the new rank.
-A tenured academic staff member may not apply for a rank that normally does not include tenure (e.g., Assistant Professor or Instructor). - 3.5.2 In the event that an academic staff member wishes to apply to transfer from one stream to another (i.e., professorial stream to instructor stream or instructor stream to professorial stream), the same criteria as outlined above must be met.
+A tenured academic staff member may not apply for a rank that normally does not include tenure (e.g., Assistant Professor or Assistant Professor (Teaching) Instructor). - 3.5.2 In the event that an academic staff member wishes to apply to transfer from one stream to another (i.e., teaching and research professorial stream to teaching-focused instructor stream or teaching-focused instructor stream to teaching and research professorial stream), the same criteria as outlined above must be met.
 In the event that an academic staff member meets these criteria, the FTPC members shall evaluate them based upon the rank and stream to which they are transferring, ensuring that all criteria as set out above, and in Faculty Guidelines, have been met.